 We’re excited to welcome the new Ibis Ripley 29er to the Over the Edge family!
 The Ripley has always been one of our most versatile mountain bikes and the updated 2019 Ripley is even better.
 Ibis took what they learned with their longer-travel Ripmo and applied that to the 120/130mm-travel Ripley to make what their calling the “Mini’Mo.”
 We’ve had the bike for a couple of days here in Hurricane and it’s a fantastic ride – just as you’d expect from an Ibis.
-We have two available now so if you’d like to find out for yourself how good it is, call or use the online rental form to reserve your new Ibis Ripley 29er demo, now.
+We have them available now so if you’d like to find out for yourself how good it is, visit our Ibis Ripley V4 bike page, call or use the online rental form to reserve your new Ibis Ripley 29er demo, now.

 Although the new Ripley might appear similar to the previous version, it’s really a very different bike.
 Yes, it’s still a 120mm rear-wheel travel 29er trail bike that can handle cross country, marathon or enduro terrain.
 But Ibis tweaked nearly every element to make a far more versatile, modern and capable bike.
 It’s lighter, quicker, smoother and most of all – more fun.

 The most important changes to the new Ripley are updated geometry and suspension kinematics.
 The 2019 Ibis Ripley has been slackened a full degree for a 66.5º head angle; the chain stays have been shortened considerably to a very snappy 432mm; and the seat angle has been increased three degrees to 76 º.
 The updated geometry is makes the bike a more comfortable climber and a more confident descender.
 The handling is both quicker and more stable, thanks to the shortened chain stays, slacker head angle and longer reach.
 It has more of an aggressive trail bike feel than the old Ripley.